 Bustarfell turf house was a stately manor and is now a museum

-These habitations of past generations of Iceland are of great interest to me - everybody lived in a turf house and my maternal grandmother was born in a turf house in a remote valley in the Westfjords.
+Everybody lived in a turf house, and my maternal grandmother was born in a turf house in a remote valley in the Westfjords.

-The best-known turf house in East Iceland is Bustarfell turf house, which is now open as a museum.
+The best-known turf house in East Iceland is the Bustarfell turf house, which is now open as a museum.

-Inside Bustarfell turf house museum
+Inside the Bustarfell turf house museum

-Bustarfell was a stately manor, much like Grenjaðarstaður turf farm in North Iceland, which is also a museum now.
-Bustarfell turf house is the only one of the remaining big turf houses which is red in colour.
+Bustarfell was a stately manor, much like the Grenjaðarstaður turf farm in North Iceland, which is now a museum.

-I have written about the lovely red turf farm in another travel-blog: the beautiful Bustarfell turf house by Vopnafjörður.
+I have written about the lovely red turf farm in another travel blog: the beautiful Bustarfell turf house by Vopnafjörður.

 There is folklore about elves connected to a large rock on this land: the Sheriff's Wife and the Elf-Woman in labour - Icelandic folklore.